-36. It may be that the current circumstances lead to more modified opinions in auditor's reports, than would typically have been the case in previous years.

-- 37. Where necessary, we will engage with the Audit Committee to explain the implications of our proposed report and consider whether there are other procedures that could be undertaken, which could mitigate any modification either fully or in part. - 38.
-Sufficient time should be set aside by the Audit Committee to allow for comprehensive, complete and informed communication with the auditor.
-This will need to take account of the potential for extended communication to explain any modified audit reports, or to report any higher than expected deficiencies or misstatements, that may result from the current circumstances. - We will use DocuSign (electronic signatures) for signing annual accounts.
+- 36. It may be that the current circumstances lead to more modified opinions in auditor's reports, than would typically have been the case in previous years. - 37.
+Where necessary, we will engage with the Audit and Assurance Committee to explain the implications of our proposed report and consider whether there are other procedures that could be undertaken, at a future point yet to be determined, which could mitigate any modification either fully or in part. - 38.
+Sufficient time should be set aside by the Audit and Assurance Committee to allow for comprehensive, complete and informed communication with the auditor.
+This will need to take account of the potential for extended communication to explain any modified audit reports, or to report any higher than expected deficiencies or misstatements, that may result from the current circumstances. - 39.
+We will use DocuSign (electronic signatures) for signing the annual accounts.
 Annual accounts signed electronically are acceptable for laying in Parliament. - 40.
 Electronic signatures simplify the process of signing the accounts.

 Accounts can be signed using any device from any location.
 There is no longer a need for duplicate copies to be signed, thus reducing the risk of missing a signature and all signatories have immediate access to a high quality PDF version of the accounts.